 Who We Are

 Africa in Science (AiS) is an online platform and Think Tank that tracks, analyses, visualises and evaluates the scientific research output of academic and research institutes in Africa.
 The aim is to uncover and bring to the fore under-researched and neglected topics in Africa, and to better understand how societal, economic and education sectors impact the scientific output and merit of research in Africa.
 Thus, generating an outlet that will ultimately stimulate the efficient allocation of resources and funding of science in Africa.

-AiS Online: Our website and Africa-centric database serve as an open access knowledge hub that informs the world about science in Africa.
+- AiS Online: Our Africa-centric datahub and database serve as an open access knowledge hub that informs the world about science in Africa.

 - AiS ThinkTank: Our reports and reviews aim to understand and rationalise the impact of education, human development and socio-economic status on research in Africa.